-Ravenfeld Hall appeared before them, its roof dusted in snow.
+Ravenfeld Hall appeared before them, its roof dusted with snow.
 The house was a gothic masterpiece, with battlements and turrets in abundance.
 The gargoyles even moved, thanks to a little ingenuity on her brothers’ part.
 The family had moved into their ancestral home two years ago, after their mother’s estranged, childless brother had died and named George as his heir.

-Arthur was lingering in the south hall doorway when Molly and the Colonel returned.
+Arthur was lingering in the south hall doorway when Molly and Colonel Copperton returned.
 The family’s landscape gardener had been forced to spend the night since the roads were impassable for ice and snow, although Arthur spent half his time at Ravenfeld Hall anyhow so it made little odds.

 ‘About to send a search party out for us?’
 Molly asked him.